-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air means drier air that can influence our overall health.
-You may have never thought about monitoring humidity levels in your home, or maybe you’re trying to find just the perfect balance.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
+And warmer air equates to drier air that can influence our overall health.
+You may have never considered monitoring humidity levels inside, or maybe you’re trying to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

 There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
 One way to find out what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you assess your options.
+This will help determine how many gallons per hour you will need and be a guide as you assess your options.

 Each house is different.
-Our professionals at Aramendia Plumbing, Heating and Air, A Service Experts Company can give you a home health report to help you select which humidifier is appropriate for your home.
+Our experts at Aramendia Plumbing, Heating and Air can give you a home health report to help you select which humidifier is appropriate for your home.
 And our assessment will ensure you are getting the best solution to fit your present HVAC system.
-We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-Give us a call at or check out our online scheduler to make an appointment.
+We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 210-404-4233 or check out our online scheduler to make an appointment.